image

 Components of a project management framework

-• Project lifecycle: This component outlines the progression of a project from inception to completion.
-It typically includes five stages:
+• Project lifecycle: This element of project management principles describes the series of stages a project goes through from beginning to end.
+It is typically composed of five stages:

 1. Initiation